HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 >
 > "Seriously?“
 >
 > “OK, seriously.
-A 32bit CPU will give us the same set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
-Although a vintage design, it will still be a useful CPU.
-Think back on to our first CPUs we programmed in school, a long time ago.
-Weren't they fun ?"
+A 32-bit CPU will give us the same set of design challenges to look into and opportunities to include modern RISC features and learn about instruction sets and pipeline design as any other CPU.
+Although a vintage design, it will still be a useful CPU."
 >
 > "OK, so what do you have in mind ?"